Alioth4J/blog/content/post/tessy/tessy.md

 ### REMOVED: This test object has been removed (or renamed).
 You may assign the test datato another existing object and perform a reuse in the IDA perspective.
 Remove non-existing functions before changing source files.

-### Stubbing for Side Effects
+### Assert Side Effects
-For some cases, for instance, the tested function has a `void` return value, you need to stub for side effects.
+For some cases, for instance, the tested function has a `void` return value, you need to assert side effects.

 ## About Unit Test
 You may fall into the trap of pursuing high coverage rate and pretty reports when using Tessy.